davidrpugh/jupytercon-2020-talk/PITCHME.md

 @snapend

 @snap[west]
-Allows you to launch Jupyter Notebooks and IPython consoles for different Conda environments within a common JupyterLab installation.
+Allows you to launch Jupyter Notebooks and IPython consoles for different Conda (+pip) environments within a common JupyterLab installation.

 @ul[spaced]
 * Can automate process for all Conda envs using [`jupyter-conda`](https://github.com/fcollonval/jupyter_conda) extension.